Nike's sales surge after releasing controversial Colin Kaepernick 'Just Do It' campaign

 BACKLASH AFTER COLIN KAEPERNICK NAMED FACE OF NIKE AD

-“There was speculation that the Nike/Kaepernick campaign would lead to a drop in sales but the data does not support that theory,” the company told Fortune in a statement.
+“There was speculation that the Nike/Kaepernick campaign would lead to a drop in sales but the data does not support that theory,” the company said in a statement.

 After Kaepernick was named the face of the campaign, Nike’s stock fell more than 3 percent.
 Social media users filmed themselves burning Nike products after the announcement and College of the Ozarks, a small private Christian college in Missouri, said its athletic teams would no longer wear apparel manufactured by Nike.